Sashank-2208/Sashank-2208/README.md

 - 👀 I’m interested in ...python
 - 🌱 I’m currently learning ...B.Tech
 - 💞️ I’m looking to collaborate on ...Microsoft
-- 📫 How to reach me ...search in google
+- 📫 How to reach me ...search in tesla
 - 😄 Pronouns: ...Male
 - ⚡ Fun fact: ...Die with memories, not with dreams